ShaneKavage/FFBEUnitEquiper/README.md

 2. ~~Add data into Database - MYSQL Workbench or GCP commandline~~
 3. ~~Create Functionality for Controller~~
 4. Rework visual design of FXML
+5. Edit JSON data to split more data and fill empty fields.

 ## Getting Started